Slayer911/yii2-dbcast/README.md

 ```
  php yii migrate/cast-save
 ```
-If in this step you have error - add to console config (main-local.php) next data:
+If in this step you have an error - add to console config (main-local.php) next data:
 ```$xslt
 <?php
 return [